palla451/app/readme.md

-# Project Title
+# PickCenter Booking Online

+Upgrade Laravel from 5.5 to 5.6
-Room booking system based on Laravel 5.5 for PickCenter
+Room booking system based on Laravel 5.6 for PickCenter